MicrosoftDocs/Hololens/hololens/hololens-common-device-restrictions.md

 Added in [Windows Holographic, version 21H2](hololens-release-notes.md#windows-holographic-version-21h2):

 - [RequirePrivateStoreOnly](http://windows/client-management/mdm/policy-csp-applicationmanagement#applicationmanagement-requireprivatestoreonly) policy enables the Microsoft Store app to be configured to only show the private store configured for your organization, limiting access to only the apps you’ve made available.

-Find more details on policy options in the HoloLens supported [Policy CSPs](/windows/client-management/mdm/policy-csps-supported-by-hololens2)

 ## Hardware restrictions